- What does the program fee of Accelerated STEM Academy cover?

 - How many international students are in the program?

-NOT included in the program fee are the cost of airfare, meals purchased off campus, and items purchased for personal use..
+NOT included in the program fee are the cost of airfare, meals purchased off campus, the Millenium gym fee (if desired) and items purchased for personal use.

-We begin accepting applications December 3, 2018.
+We begin accepting applications December 3, 2019.
 You access our application on our program's homepage.
-Please review the checklist to ensure you have submitted a complete application with all supporting documentation, as we will not review your application until it is complete.
+Please review the application checklist to ensure you have submitted a complete application with all supporting documentation, as we will only review your application after it is complete.
 The application fee is $50.
 Checks, money orders, and credit card payments are accepted as payment for the application fee.
 A $35 fee will be charged for a check returned due to insufficient funds.